Skip to main content

 • pipe - the main one.

-• module_action / module_action_inject - low-level alternatives.
+• module_action / module_action_inject - low-level alternatives. -- for system commands.

 • lsp_diagnose - specialized post-write LSP trigger.